sg-s/xolotl/docs/how-to/make-own-models.md

 All conductances (and any other network component) are defined by an `.hpp` header file. **You can save your new conductance anywhere within your MATLAB path.**
+`cpplab` will find them, link them, and use them automatically.
+If `cpplab` can't find them, then running `xolotl.rebuildCache` should fix it.

 ## How are built-in C++ files organized?